Mortimer333/Dito/README.md

 Our parent:
 {{ $inject }}
 ```
-This will result in all html between `element-two` tags being rendered in place of `$inject` variable:
+This will result in all HTML between `element-two` tags being rendered in place of `$inject` variable:

 ```html
 Our parent: